 How do Telehealth sessions work?

-I am currently only offering Telehealth sessions to remain accessible to clients who live anywhere in the state of Texas.
+I offer Telehealth sessions to remain accessible to clients who live anywhere in the state of Texas.
 I use an online video platform for all sessions that is HIPAA compliant and secure.
 You will join the video session at your allotted session time using your computer, phone or other digital device and we will conduct the session remotely.
 I ask my clients to find a comfortable, quiet, and private location that is free from distraction or disruption.
 Phone sessions are also available as needed, but video is preferred.

 Can EMDR be done over Telehealth?